kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

   - periodic API calls to reconcile state (e.g. periodic fetching state, heartbeats, leader election, etc.)
 -->
+- PATCH StatefulSet
+  - kubectl or other user agents
+- PATCH PersistentVolumeClaim
+  - 1 per updated PVC in the StatefulSet (number of updated claim template * replica)
+  - StatefulSet controller (in KCM)
+  - triggered by the StatefulSet spec update
+- PATCH StatefulSet status
+  - 1-2 per updated PVC in the StatefulSet (number of updated claim template * replica)
+  - StatefulSet controller (in KCM)
+  - triggered by the StatefulSet spec update and PVC status update

 ###### Will enabling / using this feature result in introducing new API types?